raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/go-parser/architecture_and_integration_plan.md

 ### Phase 1: Shadow Mode (Parallel Validation)

-Deploy the Go parser alongside the Python parser and use the `go_parser_mode` random rollout feature flag with `config.mode` set to `shadow`.
+Deploy the Go parser alongside the Python parser and use the `go_parser_mode` random rollout feature flag with `config.mode` set to `go-shadow`.
 The Python parser remains the source of truth, writing to production tables as it does today.
 For selected files, the Go parser processes the same input concurrently but writes all output — parsed records and parser errors — to **shadow tables** that mirror the production schema.
 No production data is affected.

 Parser output shadow tables mirror their production counterparts (e.g., `shadow_search_indexes_tanf_t1`, `shadow_parser_error`) but exist solely for comparison and analysis.
 They can be created via a Django migration that duplicates the existing table definitions under a `shadow_` prefix.